Coastony/crud/README.md

 # crud
-CRUD(Create, Readm Update and Delete) with PHP 8
+CRUD(Create, Read Update and Delete) with PHP 8